Tummy Tuck | Restore Your Body Confidence

 Aftercare and tummy tuck recovery time

 When it’s time for you to leave the hospital, you will be given a follow-up appointment with your consultant and a date for your stitch removal.
-You will need to plan up to two weeks off work so you can recover comfortably at home.
-It takes up to six weeks to fully recover.

-Do not drive until fully confident behind the wheel, remember to check your insurance policy.
-You’ll need to wear a customised corset or tummy control pants to promote healing and reduce swelling for a few weeks.
+Do not drive until fully confident behind the wheel and remember to check your insurance policy.
 You will be advised on which exercises you can do to improve the tone of your abdominal muscles.

 Tummy tuck cost